fRegGAN with K-space Loss Regularization for Medical Image Translation: Introduction

 \section{Introduction}

-Generative adversarial networks (GANs)\cite{goodfellowGenerativeAdversarialNetworks2014} have gained a lot of attention in the last years due to their ability to generate realistic images.
-In the medical imaging field, they are often used for image-to-image translation problems, such as mapping magnetic resonance imaging (MRI) to computed tomography images\cite{masperoDoseEvaluationFast2018,yangUnsupervisedMRtoCTSynthesis2020}, T1-weighted to T2-weighted MRI\cite{liuUnifiedConditionalDisentanglement2021,shenMultiDomainImageCompletion2021}, or low- to high dose contrast enhanced MRIs\cite{hauboldContrastAgentDose2023,pasumarthiGenericDeepLearning2021}.
+Generative adversarial networks (GANs)\cite{goodfellowGenerativeAdversarialNetworks2014} have gained much attention in the last few years due to their ability to generate realistic images.
+In the medical imaging field, they are often used for image-to-image translation problems, such as mapping magnetic resonance imaging (MRI) to computed tomography images\cite{masperoDoseEvaluationFast2018,yangUnsupervisedMRtoCTSynthesis2020}, T1-weighted to T2-weighted MRI\cite{liuUnifiedConditionalDisentanglement2021,shenMultiDomainImageCompletion2021}, or low- to high dose contrast-enhanced MRIs\cite{hauboldContrastAgentDose2023,pasumarthiGenericDeepLearning2021}.
 Such approaches could potentially reduce healthcare costs and patient burden while maintaining or even improving the diagnostic value of a modality.
 While GANs have shown promising results in these tasks, they tend to suffer from a frequency bias towards low frequencies\cite{schwarzFrequencyBiasGenerative2021a}.
-This is especially problematic for medical image-to-image translation tasks, where preserving the high frequency content (i.e., edges) of the images is crucial.
-Local errors in the generated images can lead to the removal of important structures, such as lesions, which can have a significant impact on downstream tasks.
-To address this problem, we propose a novel frequency-aware image-to-image translation framework, which is based on the supervised RegGAN framework\cite{kongBreakingDilemmaMedical2021}.
-We employ a K-space loss, which is able to regularize the frequency content of the generated images (see Figure~\ref{fig1}).
+This is especially problematic for medical image-to-image translation tasks, where preserving the images' high-frequency content (i.e., edges) is crucial.
+Local errors in the generated images can lead to removing essential structures, such as lesions, which can significantly impact downstream tasks.
+To address this problem, we propose a novel frequency-aware image-to-image translation framework based on the supervised RegGAN framework\cite{kongBreakingDilemmaMedical2021}.
+We employ a K-space loss, which can regularize the frequency content of the generated images (see Figure~\ref{fig1}).